The Death Trap

-is a text adventure developed and published by Square for the NEC PC-8801, NEC PC-9801, and Fujitsu FM-7 in 1984.
+is a text adventure developed and published by Square for the PC-8801, PC-9801, and FM-7 in 1984.
 The game and its supporting computer platforms were only released in Japan.
 The Death Trap is the first game developed by Square, created before they were even an independent company.
 At the time, Square was a software branch of Den-Yu-Sha, a Japanese power line manufacturing firm; it was not until 1986 that Square was independently established.

 Square released a sequel in 1985 called Will: The Death Trap II.
 Square's third and final text adventure game was called Alpha, released in 1986, and tells a science fiction story in the same style as The Death Trap.

 Gameplay

 The Death Trap is a silent (no sound) text parser adventure game, which relies on simple command lines from the user's input to progress through the game.
 As opposed to most "text adventures", with only text as output, The Death Trap provides graphical feedback using full screen still images.